Getting started with Chez Scheme and Emacs on macOS and Windows

 These are the file extensions that Chez uses when searching the library directories.

-On macOS [5], you edit .bash_profile to add information on library directories and extensions.
-From a Terminal window, open .bash_profile with the Nano text editor.
+On macOS, you edit .zshrc to add information on library directories and extensions.
+From a Terminal window, open .zshrc with the Nano text editor.

 These lines add a new directory to library-directories and a new extension to library-extensions.